felangel/bloc/docs/fluttertodostutorial.md

 final Todo? lastDeletedTodo;        // handled via the bloc
 ```

 `_onTodoDeleted` in the bloc does two things.
 First, it emits a new state in line `//1` with the Todo to be deleted.
-Then, it deletes the Todo in line `//2` via the repository, and the state is emitted via the stream.
+Then, it deletes the Todo in line `//2` via the repository.
 ```dart
   Future<void> _onTodoDeleted(
     TodosOverviewTodoDeleted event,